Riley-McClellan-ds/NHANES-blood-health-prediction/README.md

 7. [Conclusion](#Conclusion)

 # Goal
-The goal of this project was to attempt to predict blood health based on easily obtained measurements and information from the 2017-2018 NHANES data which was recently published.
+The goal of this project was to attempt to predict blood cholesterol levels based on easily obtained measurements and information from the 2017-2018 NHANES data which was recently published.

 # Background